KITATUS/KITATUS.github.io/_posts/2022-11-12-alsv4metahuman.md

 **Note:** This guide is only applicable to Unreal Engine 5.1.
 {: .notice--success}

 Before we begin, please ensure you have downloaded ALS-Community and enabled the plugin in your project.
-You can download it and learn how to install here: https://github.com/dyanikoglu/ALS-Community
+You can download it and learn how to install here: [GitHub - dyanikoglu/ALS-Community: Replicated and optimized community version of Advanced Locomotion System V4 for Unreal Engine 5.0 with additional features & bug fixes](https://github.com/dyanikoglu/ALS-Community)

 Please also make sure you have a MetaHuman imported into your project and it is setup ready for use.
-To learn how to do this, please check here: https://docs.metahuman.unrealengine.com/en-US/exporting-metahumans-to-unreal-engine-5/
+To learn how to do this, please check here: [Exporting to Unreal Engine 5](https://docs.metahuman.unrealengine.com/en-US/exporting-metahumans-to-unreal-engine-5/)

 This guide is only applicable to MetaHumans imported using the above method.